Data

 static check_information_aggregated(BarAggregation aggregation)

-Check the given aggregation is a type of information aggregation.
+Check if the given aggregation is an information-based aggregation type.

 - Parameters: aggregation (BarAggregation) – The aggregation type to check.

-- Returns: True if information aggregated, else False.
+- Returns: True if the aggregation is information-based, else False.

 - Return type: bool